IMI Bhubaneswar PGDM Admissions 2026

-In today's competitive world, it is important to understand the difference between an online MBA and an online M.com.
-This article will help you understand the major difference between these two most demanded online courses, their scope, specialisations, job profile, salary and more.
+This article help students understand the major differences between these two most demanded online courses, their scope, specialisations, job profile, salary and more.

 An online M.Com helps students gain advanced knowledge of commerce.
-Conversely, an online MBA develops an understanding of the business world, enabling learners to thrive in a global marketplace.
+This online degree course develops an understanding of the business world, enabling learners to thrive in a global marketplace.

 The following table gives a detailed comparison between online MBA and online M.Com